You’ve heard this writing advice a thousand times, and you’ll hear it a thousand times more:

-Showing would paint a picture the reader could see in her mind’s eye.
+Showing paints a picture the reader can see in her mind’s eye.

 Rather than telling that your character is angry, show it by describing his face flushing, his throat tightening, his voice rising, his slamming a fist on the table.
 When you show, you don’t have to tell.

 Cold?
-Don’t tell me; show me.
+Do not tell me; show me.
 Your character pulls her collar up, tightens her scarf, shoves her hands deep into her pockets, turns her face away from the biting wind.